RakibPHP/InventoryProject/README.md

 # InventoryProject

-# This is my first PHP projects
+# This is my first PHP Project.

+This file is changed.